deibraz-free/Text-sentiment-changer/README.md

 # Text sentiment changer
- Detects if text has a negative sentimental meaning, change it to positive using Bayes method.
+Detects if text has a negative sentimental meaning, change it to positive using Bayes algorithm.

 Some basic UI was give to the project.
-All UI is translated to English (translated from Lithuanian).
+Ignore the non-english text in images, all translated to English.

 ![Image 2](https://github.com/deibraz-free/Text-sentiment-changer/blob/master/img/2.png#left)